crearis/odoo-in-vue/readme-dev.md

  1. Get Odoo 13 one of 2 ways (choose just one, unless you know what you are doing):
     - Clone the Odoo **13** source code to a directory of your choice.
 You can use the following script to do this.
     Be sure to read the [source code](https://gitlab.com/sylnsr/linux-stuff/-/raw/master/dev/scripts/odoo/thin-clone-odoo.sh) if you have security concerns.
-Just run the this command from a directory where you want to download the source code (be sure to choose Odoo **13** when prompted):
+Just run the this command in a directory where you want to download the source code (be sure to choose Odoo **13** when prompted):
     `source <(curl -s https://gitlab.com/sylnsr/linux-stuff/-/raw/master/dev/scripts/odoo/thin-clone-odoo.sh)`
     - Install Odoo 13 using the .deb installer file - just run `install-odoo-debian.sh`